 It is possible to get meningitis more than once.

 Meningococcal disease is caused by the bacterium Neisseria meningitidis.
-There are several different groups of meningococcal bacteria including groups A, B, C, Y and W135.
+There are several different groups of meningococcal bacteria including groups A, B, C, Y and W (previously called W135).
 These groups of bacteria can be further divided into specific strains.

 - Most cases in New Zealand are caused by group B.

-- The next most common is group C.
+- The next most common group was group C.

 - There have previously been limited outbreaks of meningococcal disease due to group A.